-Ray Milton Blanchard III (born 1945) is an American-Canadian psychologist whose Toronto gender clinic rejected 90% of people seeking healthcare.
-He also created several obscure diseases to categorize trans people and those who love us, including the mental disorders “autogynephilia” and “gynandromorphophilia.”
-Following his long career of academic exploitation of sex and gender minorities, Blanchard has become a key figure in the gender critical movement of anti-transgender activists.
+Blanchard’s Toronto gender clinic rejected 90% of trans people seeking healthcare.
+Blanchard also created several obscure diseases to categorize trans people and those who love us, including the mental disorders “autogynephilia” and “gynandromorphophilia.”

 - Regressive requirements for access to medical service